VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductConnection/ProductEdge.md

 # ProductEdge ==~object~==

-The `ProductEdge` represents a connection between a product and its associated cursor.
+This type represents a connection between a product and its associated cursor.

 ## Fields